dzaki-abd/dzaki-abd/README.md

 - 👋 Hi, I’m @dzaki-abd
-- 👀 I’m interested in Technology, Specially Android and Windows
+- 👀 I’m interested in Technology / Developing
 - 🌱 I’m currently learning Web Developing
 - 💞️ I’m looking to collaborate on Web Project or something else, i want to try more..
 - 📫 How to reach me , message me in [Linkedin](https://id.linkedin.com/in/muhammad-dzaki-abdurrahman-05b540250).